ERS-HCL/data-analysis-starter-videogames/README.md

 # Gamers don't die, they respawn

+## Objective
-This repository is about simple analysis about the game titles, platforms and sales
+This repo is about simple data analysis of video game titles, platforms and their sales in various parts of the world.
+By leveraging the wonderful python libraries for data analysis we gain deep insights into the data.

+Some areas worth exploring:
+* Titles which are available for more than one platform
+* Top contending platform
+* Which type of platform is popular?
+* Top selling genres
+* Top publishers by Global Sales

 > Dataset can be downloaded from  [here](https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings)

-## Data Decription (as available in Kaggle)
+## Data Decription (as available on Kaggle)
 ### Context
 Motivated by Gregory Smith's web scrape of VGChartz [Video Games Sales](https://www.kaggle.com/gregorut/datasets), this data set simply extends the number of variables with another web scrape from [Metacritic](http://www.metacritic.com/browse/games/release-date/available).
 Unfortunately, there are missing observations as Metacritic only covers a subset of the platforms.
 Also, a game may not have all the observations of the additional variables discussed below.
 Complete cases are ~ 6,900
 ### Content